 - pinkies with zero offal discharge

-New offal retention requirements have also been introduced for otter board trawlers in the Commonwealth Trawl Sector from 1 July 2019.
-More information can be found under ‘Seabird management Plans’ above.
+New offal retention requirements have also been introduced for otter board trawlers in the Commonwealth Trawl Sector from 1 November 2019.
+More information can be found under ‘Seabird management plans’ above.

 Read more about bycatch reduction devices.

 Read more about bycatch and discarding workplans.